sdx0112/Chinese-Topic-Modelling/README.md

 ## Task 3:
 - Run [Subtopics Year 2023.ipynb](Subtopics%20Year%202023.ipynb) to compare LDA, summarizer and `GPT-4` to extract subtopics and key messages.
 - Run [Identify_topics_and_key_messages.ipynb](Google_Colab/Identify_topics_and_key_messages.ipynb) to extract subtopics and key messages using `ChatGLM2-6B`.

+# References

+<a id="1">[1]</a>
+Zeng et al., (2022).
+Glm-130b: An open bilingual pre-trained model. arXiv preprint arXiv:2210.02414

+<a id="2">[2]</a>
+Lester, Brian  and
+      Al-Rfou, Rami  and
+      Constant, Noah, (2021).
+The Power of Scale for Parameter-Efficient Prompt Tuning.
+Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing